DeepaGheewala/Election_Analysis/README.md

 >   ***To get distinct list of candidates and count votes for each Candidate***
 >   1. Read each Candidates from the extracted row and check if the previous county name is same as the current.
 >   2. Once we have all the list of counties and corresponding vote countes
->	- Iterate through each county to find the percentage of Votes
+>   >  Iterate through each county to find the percentage of Votes
->	- compare and find the winning Candidate
+>   >  Compare and find the winning Candidate
+>
->   3 Lastly write into the file
+>   3. Lastly write into the file

   ***Refer Code Snippet to [Find Candidates Votes and Winner](#Find-Candidates-Votes-and-Winner)***

 ## Election-Audit Summary
+### Proposal
+This code logic for calculating votes can be used for any Elections like Senetorial or local Elections.
+By making some minor Code changes we can make this code workable for any Elections Below are few suggestions to make it more usable across elections.
+* 1) Make the file names to read and write Configurable Ways to make configurable
+      1. **User Input**
+         * Create an inputbox or dialog for User to profile file paths.
+         * Code should read the input values and open those files for processing.

+      2. **Configuration File**
+         * Create a Configuration File to store file names and path.
+         * Code should read this file and open the files to process.

+* 2) Add code to support different file types like xml, text etc for both input and output

+  * Current code is to read only csv file, we can add more checks on file types and load related libraries to support the file support and process them.
+  * User can also select the format in which they need output.

+* 3) More categorized Data can be added in the report.

+  * Statewise voting results
+  * Statewise winner

 ## Python Code Snippets